 1 egg + 1 egg yolk

 Preheat oven to 350 degrees (325 on Convection).
 Butter the lower half of the muffin tin cups, or use a cooking spray.
 Set aside.

 Set the frozen peas in a colander and run hot water over for a few seconds to soften.
 Place the drained peas in a food processor.
-Add the salt, capers, egg and yolk, lemon zest and cream and process until fine.
+Add the salt, capers, egg and yolk, lemon zest, dill and cream and process until fine.
 Add the flour and pulse to combine.
 I find it easier to pour the batter out into a measuring cup before dropping by tablespoon into the muffin cups.
 Use a tablespoon measure or a small cookie scoop measuring approximately 1 tablespoon.
 Depending on your measuring, you may get up to 35 pancakes, or as little as 24.